beemarie/ga-ibm-todolist/README.md

 # ga-ibm-todolist
-todolist app for GA class on cloud native
+this is a todolist app for GA class on cloud native